mosip/mosip-compliance-toolkit/README.md

 ### Install

 * Install `kubectl` and `helm` utilities.
-* Run the `keycloak-init.sh` script to set up keycloak for the compliance toolkit.
+* Run the `keycloak-init.sh` script to create the `mosip-toolkit-client` keycloak client.
 You can skip this step if you have already done it.
   ```
   cd helm
   ./keycloak-init.sh